joshmckibbin/SimpleShibboleth/readme.txt

 = Can I automatically set user roles based on IdP data?  =

-No. **SimpleShib** handles authentication, not authorization.
+No. **Simple Shibboleth** handles authentication, not authorization.
 Authorization is managed within WordPress by network admins or site admins.

 = What's this MIT license? =

-**SimpleShib** is released under the MIT license.
+**Simple Shibboleth** is released under the MIT license.
 The MIT license is short, simple, and very permissive.
 Basically, you can do whatever you want, provided the original copyright and license notice are included in any/all copies of the software.
 You may modify, distribute, sell, incorporate into proprietary software, use privately, and use commerically.

 There is no warranty and the author or any contributors are not liable if something goes wrong.